 "What was that?"
 Penwood inquired.

 "Well, nothing is wrong here."
-She said to me and I caught a breath.
-"You must still be trying to get your land legs back under you sailor."
-She looked up and smiled at me.
+The young nurse said, Marcus caught a breath.
+"You must still be trying to get your land-legs back under you sailor."
+She looked up and smiled.

 "Uh, yeah.
 I had a bit of a rough night...
 I think.
 Actually, I don't remember much of it."
-I admitted jokingly.
+Marcus admitted jokingly.

 "I bet."
 She chuckled.
 "I was here last night when they dragged you in."